 To enter any of the six sleep modes, the SE bit in MCUCR must be written to logic one and a SLEEP instruction must be executed.
 The SM2, SM1, and SM0 bits in the MCUCR Register select which sleep mode (Idle, ADC Noise Reduction, Power-down, Power-save, Standby, or Extended Standby) will be activated by the SLEEP instruction.
-See Table 14-2 Sleep Mode Select on page 68 for a summary.
+See Table 17 for a summary.
 If an enabled interrupt occurs while the MCU is in a sleep mode, the MCU wakes up.
 The MCU is then halted for four cycles in addition to the start-up time, it executes the interrupt routine, and resumes execution from the instruction following SLEEP.
-The contents of the Register File and SRAM are unaltered when the device wakes up from sleep.
+The contents of the register file and SRAM are unaltered when the device wakes up from sleep.
 If a reset occurs during sleep mode, the MCU wakes up and executes from the Reset Vector.